Gerth123/baby-tools-world/README.md

 In order to quickly get started with the project follow these steps:

 1. clone the repository
-1. nagivate to the repository
+1. navigate to the repository
 1. (optional) create a virtual environment with `python -m venv my-venv`
     1. activate the virtual environment:
         - on Windows run: `my-venv/Scripts/activate`